Codebase Convention Detection Prompts: 12 Templates to Read a New Repo

 • Sample 8-12 files, not 2.
 Convention emerges with breadth.

-• Pair convention detection with a lint rule when the convention is mechanical.
+• Pair convention detection with a lint rule whenever the convention is mechanical.
+Let the prompt handle the structural calls lint can’t express.

-• When in doubt, ask the original author rather than auto-enforce.
+• When in doubt, ask the original author rather than auto-enforcing.
+The prompt can flag the question; it can’t answer intent.

 FAQ

-• How many files to sample?: 8-12 across the major directories.
-Less misses variance; more is diminishing returns.
+• How many files should the agent sample?: 8-12 across the major directories.
+Fewer misses variance; more hits diminishing returns.
+With a 1M-token window you can afford to let ripgrep index the whole repo first, then read selectively.

-• What if the repo has two conflicting styles?: Document both, name the boundary, decide direction of migration.
+• What if the repo has two conflicting styles?: Document both, name the boundary (usually old code vs a rewrite), and decide the direction of migration.
+Don’t let the agent average them into a style that matches neither.

 Tags: #Prompt #Coding #Code review #Conventions